-When you're offered a "rate lock" from a lender, it means that you are guaranteed to get a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This keeps you from getting through your entire application process and learning at the end that your interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
+This keeps you from getting through your whole application process and discovering at the end that your interest rate has risen higher.

 Do you have a question regarding a mortgage program?